underscoreio/essential-slick/src/pages/4-combining-actions.md

 ### And Then what?

-In chapter 1 we create a schema, populate the database as separate actions.
+In Chapter 1 we create a schema and populate the database as separate actions.
 Use your newly found knowledge to combine them.

+This exercise expects to start with an empty database.
+If you're already in the REPL and the database exists, you'll need to drop the table first:

 ~~~ scala